 What should I do when I receive the proposed real property assessment letter?

 Read the letter carefully.
 You will find not only the new valuation of your property, but instructions on how to proceed, depending on whether or not you agree with your property's assessment.
 If you believe the new valuation is an appropriate assessment of your property’s value, you don't need to take any action.

-If you are not satisfied with the result of your new assessment and wish to appeal your new assessment, a formal hearing of your assessment may be requested of the Mayor and Commissioners, sitting as Board of Appeals, in the following manner:
+If you are not satisfied with the result of your new assessment and wish to appeal your new assessment, a formal hearing may be requested of the Mayor and Commissioners, sitting as the Board of Appeals, in the following manner:

-A property owner or legal representative of an entity owning property may formally appeal their assessment(s) by obtaining and completing a Property Value Appeal Form available from the City Managers’ Office during regular business hours.
-The form is also available on the City’s website or by clicking HERE.
+Property owners or legal representatives of an entity owning property may formally appeal their assessment(s) by obtaining and completing a Property Value Appeal Form available from the city manager's office during regular business hours.
+The form also is available by clicking HERE.

-The completed Property Value Appeal Form must be received by the City Manager’s Office not later than the close of business, DATE in order for the appeal to be heard.
 The Property Value Appeal Form must state the reason or reasons for the appeal.
-Once a date, time and location have been established for the formal hearing of such an appeal, the City of Rehoboth Beach shall notify the appellant by US Mail to the address of record.
+Once a date, time, and location have been established for the formal hearing of such an appeal, the City of Rehoboth Beach will notify the appellant by US Mail to the address of record.

 No. The tax rate is the same for all properties regardless of its classification.

-No. Sussex County taxes and the City of Rehoboth Beach taxes are calculated independently.
-This reassessment will not affect your county taxes.
+No. Sussex County taxes and City of Rehoboth Beach taxes are calculated independently.
+This reassessment will not affect county taxes.

 If you have any other questions regarding the reassessment or your tax bill, Donna Moore, City Tax Clerk, is here to help you.
 She can be reached at 302-227-6181 or [email protected]